Juvenile Bail Bonds

-If you are over 16 years of age but under 18 years of age, you will be tried as a youthful offender.
+If you are over between the ages of 16 and 18, you will be tried as a youthful offender.
 Youthful offender cases are generally tried in adult court, but they differ from adult proceedings in the following ways:

 • The case is still heard by a judge, not a jury